isabella232/element-zstack/docs/src/concepts.md

 # Concepts

 <!-- ## BossDB Data -->

 ## Key Partnerships

 Over the several years, many labs have developed DataJoint-based pipelines for volumetric data.
-The DataJoint team collaborated with several and interviewed these teams to understand their experiment workflow, associated tools, and interfaces.
+The DataJoint team interviewed and collaborated these teams to understand their experiment workflow, associated tools, and interfaces.
 These teams
 include: